zaicodes/blingz-accessories/README.md

 - Gihub - to store the project's code after being pushed from Git.
 - Visual Studio Code - to code my project
 - Lighthouse - to test the accessibility of the website
-- Am I responsive?
-To present the website image on a different devices.
+- Am I responsive? - To present the website image on a different devices.
 - Google Dev Tools - to test features, and responsiveness and to troubleshoot.
 - Balsamiq - to design the wireframes of the project.
 - Fontawesome.com - to get icons for the website
 - Favicon.io - to generate tab icons for the website
 - cloudconvert - to convert images from png or jpg to webp.
+- img2go.com - to resize images to any size.
+- Coolors - to generate colour palette for the website
+- Google fonts - to get typography with free, customizable fonts.

 ### Databases and API